Schirrms/iTop-Generic-Connection/README.md

 Also, this extension permit direct attach between devices so don't be surprised to see the possibility to interconnect servers (for a back to back connection, maybe)

-Redundancy is available also : you can have a virtual interface over two physical interfaces and says that only life can continue with only one physical interfaces up.
+Redundancy is available also : you can have a virtual interface over two physical interfaces and says that  life can continue with only one physical interfaces up.

 There is also a 'Generic Connection Device' for the same reason.